Durgabai Kamat: Career

 In the early 1900s, acting in film or theatre was a taboo for women, so much so Dadasaheb Phalke, the father of Indian cinema, had to use male actors for female roles in first Indian film, Raja Harishchandra.
 However, with its success, female actresses were encouraged.
 Thus, he introduced Kamat in his 1913 second movie Mohini Bhasmasur as a leading lady Parvati, while her daughter played the role of Mohini, thus becoming the first female child actress of Indian cinema.
 After Kamat, other actresses started working in cinema.
 In 1927, she acted in the film Babanchi Bayko directed by Narayanrao D. Sarpotdar, starring K. Ghaneker, Koregonkar Durgabai, Varne Pandurang and Gondhaleker.
 With the coming of sound in movies then in 1931 she acted in Gulami Janjir a social film, directed by Prafulla Chandra Ghosh and co-starred Takle, Rafiq Ghaznavi, Hyder Shah and Manohar Ghatwani.

 Personal life

 Durgabai married Anand Nanoskar, a history teacher in Bombay but their marriage did not last long.
 Despite the societal taboos, they parted ways in 1903.
 After their separation, Durgabai went on to raise her then three-year-old daughter Kamlabai on her own.
-She was the maternal grandmother of veteran Marathi actor Chandrakant Gokhale, and the great-grandmother of actors Vikram Gokhale and Mohan Gokhale.
+She was the maternal grandmother of veteran Marathi actor Chandrakant Gokhale, and the great-grandmother of actor Vikram Gokhale.